fkutzner/JamSAT/README.md

   Run `jamsat --help` for a description of its parameters and output rsp. return values.

+* Depending on the setting of `JAMSAT_BUILD_STATIC_LIB`, one of
     * A static library containing the JamSAT solver, implementing the IPASIR interface.
 Depending on your platform, this file is named `libjamsats.a` or `jamsats.lib`.

     * A dynamic library containing the JamSAT solver, implementing the IPASIR interface.
 Depending on your platform, this file is named `libjamsatd.so`, `libjamsatd.dylib` or `jamsatd.dll`.

 ## Implementation Status